A curated list of the tools we use and recommend

 Genesis is quickly becoming the go-to framework and WordPress theme package.
 In fact, many custom designs usually start with Genesis as a basis.
 The framework provided makes all the technical details run smoothly on your site and the theme makes your site look sharp very quickly.
 Minimalist Baker is built on top of the Genesis framework paired with the Metro Pro Theme.
 I’d start by finding a theme that is the closest to the way you want your site to look and tinker from there.

 Elegant themes provides a subscription based service that allows you to use any of their themes for a single fee.
 They are still some of the most aesthetically pleasing WordPress sites available.
-In fact, this is still what we use over on My Little Celebration.

 The best part of using Elegant themes is that you will get your site setup in a matter of minutes.